What is change management

 Why change management is more than just project management

-In addition to affecting simple processes, change also transforms the way those affected by it work.
+In addition to influencing simple processes, change also transforms the way those impacted by it work.
 Thus, the change impacts the organisation, the individuals, and the teams.
 Therefore, it has proven beneficial to compare the differences on several levels to get a holistic overview of all crucial factors of change:

 Paying attention to these different levels expands the understanding of the impact of change, therefore, helps to better plan and implement change.